Mason Gooding

 Mason Gooding (born November 14, 1996) is an American actor.
-The son of actor Cuba Gooding Jr., he has appeared in television series and films.
-He had a recurring role in the television series Ballers (2018) and a starring role in the teen drama series Love, Victor (2020–2022).
+The son of Academy Award winning actor Cuba Gooding Jr., he has appeared in television series and films, known for his roles in horror.
+He had a recurring role in the HBO television series Ballers (2018) and a starring role in Love, Victor, a teen drama series on Hulu (2020–2022).

-He has also appeared in the films Booksmart (2019) and Fall (2022), portrayed Chad Meeks-Martin in Scream (2022) and Scream VI (2023), and most recently starred in Heart Eyes (2025).
+He has appeared in the films Booksmart (2019) and Fall (2022), and portrayed Chad Meeks-Martin in Scream (2022), Scream VI (2023), and Scream 7 (2026).
+He also starred in Heart Eyes (2025).

 Early life

-Gooding was born on November 14, 1996, in Los Angeles, California, to Sara Kapfer and Cuba Gooding Jr. He is the middle of three children.
+Gooding was born on November 14, 1996 in Los Angeles to Sara Kapfer and actor Cuba Gooding Jr. He is the middle of three children.
 His paternal grandfather was Cuba Gooding Sr., the former lead singer of R&B band, The Main Ingredient, and his uncle is actor Omar Gooding.
 His paternal great-grandfather immigrated to the United States from Barbados.

-Gooding attended Windward High School in California, where he played varsity football for four years.
+Mason Gooding attended Windward School in Mar Vista, Los Angeles, where he played varsity football for four years.
 He graduated in 2015.
 During high school, his main interests were football and theater.
+In an appearance on Live with Kelly and Mark on August 4, 2026, Gooding talked about being 300 pounds and playing every offensive line position.
+After an ACL injury while playing on defense, he was told "football's probably not for you...
+Is there anything else that you're passionate about, that excites you?"
 He wanted to begin acting after graduation, but decided to attend college after visiting his father on set in New York.
-He enrolled in New York University Tisch School of the Arts to study dramatic writing and psychology.
+He enrolled in New York University Tisch School of the Arts in Manhattan to study dramatic writing and psychology.
 He dropped out during his junior year in order to pursue acting full time.